ezanaay/pytest_bdd_boilerplate/README.md

 ## Database Testing Setup

-The database used in the this project is a public sample dvdrental postgres database.
+The database used in this project is a public sample demo_database postgres database.
 The sample database is obtained from https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/

 ### Setting up test database on your local

-The sample database .tar file is available in `dvdrental` folder.
+The sample database .tar file is available in `demo_database` folder.

 1. Download and install pgAdmin from https://www.pgadmin.org/download/
 #### To connect to PostgreSQL database server